 - Seller and buyer cancel the home purchase contract

 - Buyer or seller requests an appraisal rebuttal (see below)

-Should the home fails to appraise for its contracted purchase price, the contingency clause allows buyers to re-evaluate and, potentially, walk away.
+Should the home fail to appraise for its contracted purchase price, the contingency clause allows buyers to re-evaluate and, potentially, walk away without losing earnest money.